 - to identify and remove harmful content (particularly since Meta knows that its algorithms and other systems are pushing these higher risk features disproportionately to protected classes). - d.
-Prioritizing internally its removal of harmful content over the risk of losing some user engagement i.e. users who might be offended when Meta takes down what it believes to be harmful content. - e.
+Prioritizing internally its removal of harmful content over the risk of losing some user engagement-i.e. users who might be offended when Meta takes down what it believes to be harmful content. - e.
 Requiring identification upon opening of a new account, and restricting users under the age of 18 to a single account.
-This is something teens have even asked Meta to do for their safety, " - f.
+This is something teens have even asked Meta to do for their safety, "Teens in the UK suggested individuals only be allowed to have one account ... some went so far as to recommend the account be verified by a password ..."
+See, supra, "Teen Mental Health Deep Dive," p.
+55. - f.
 Requiring verification by email when a user opens a new account.
 Not requiring verification allows underage users to access Instagram and does not stop bad actors. - g.
 Immediate suspension of accounts where Meta has reason to know that the user is under the age of 13, including when the user declares that they are under the age of 13 in their bio or comments and where Meta determines an "estimated" age of under 13 based on other information it collects; and not allowing the account to resume until the user provides proof of age and identity and/or parental consent. - h.
 Suspension of accounts where Meta has reason to know that the user is over the age of 18, but where they are providing information to suggest that they are minors and/or are representing themselves as minors to other Instagram users; and not allowing the account to resume until the user provides proof of age and identity - Launching Project Daisy and Pure Daisy, meaning that each user could see their own likes but would be unable to see the likes on any other user's posts and comments. - j.
 Instituting advertising safeguards to ensure that Meta is not profiting directly from or otherwise pushing or endorsing harmful advertising content. - k.
-Requiring that all teen user accounts be set to private and not allowing any user under the age of 18 to change user settings to public. - 1.
-Not permitting direct messaging with any user under the age of 18 if that minor user is not already on a user's friend list.
+Requiring that all teen user accounts be set to private and not allowing any user under the age of 18 to change user settings to public.

-- m.
-Requiring parental consent and restricting account access for users under the age of 18 to prevent usage at night and during regular school hours. - 159.
+- Not permitting direct messaging with any user under the age of 18 if that minor user is not already on a user's friend list. - m.
+Requiring parental consent and restricting account access for users under the age of 18 to prevent usage at night and during regular school hours. - 164.
 These are just some examples, all of which could be accomplished easily and/or at commercially reasonable cost.
 Meta itself has discussed and considered many of these, but its leadership ultimately declined to make such product changes because such changes-while better for the health and wellbeing of Instagram users-could result in a relatively small decrease to Meta's more than \$200 billion in annual revenue.